 IT department managers need to have a good understanding about what information is relevant to each non-IT business manager.
 Remember, each business manager will differ in what is important to them, so work with business managers to understand what type of data would help them with their objectives, then build dashboards that are relevant to each business manager.

 For example, imagine a company website that generates revenue.
-The sales organization might be concerned about the performance of the website used to sell a product.
+The sales organization might be concerned about the performance of the website used to sell a product so may utilize website monitoring systems.
 Queries that display performance metrics, support incidents, change requests, or down-time related to the website might be relevant for the business manager and not the sales department.
 However, the accounting department business manager might be interested in queries that find warranty, contract, and maintenance renewals schedules so that he/she can properly forecast operational expenses.

 Create business value dashboards (BVDs)

 After you have aligned IT asset data queries to the objectives of the organization, and the departments within the organization, I suggest you translate the results into business value dashboards (BVDs).
 BVDs are aligned to the organization’s business objectives verses the IT department’s objectives.

 The primary audience for BVDs are business managers and executives of the organization.
 These dashboards will show the value of IT asset management and the role IT plays in meeting the organization’s objectives.

 In a gated report titled Market Guide for I&O Business Value Dashboards, Gartner states “the I&O organization is accustomed to dealing with metrics such as network availability, application uptime, response time and mean time to repair, whereas the business ultimately cares how those things translate into revenue, cost, risk or some other business value metric.”

 Gartner also predicted “by 2020, more than 50% of infrastructure and operations (I&O) organizations will adopt business value dashboards (BVDs), which will be a significant increase from today’s level of less than 10%.”